$\mathbb{A}^1$-curves on log smooth varieties: Wonderful comapactifications

 \subsection{The characteristic zero case}

-In this section, we adopt the notations as in Section \ref{ss:wonderful}, and assume $\ch\kk=0$.
+In this section, we adopt the \R{notation of} Section \ref{ss:wonderful}, and assume $\ch\kk=0$.
 The goal is to give a proof of Theorem \ref{thm:char0} by verifying the assumptions in Theorem \ref{thm:main-wonderful}.
 We may assume $G$ is simply connected for what follows.

-To verify Hypothesis \ref{hyp:knop}, we recall the idea of Luna on spherical closure of $H$.
+To verify Hypothesis \ref{hyp:knop}, we recall the idea of Luna on spherical closures.

 \begin{definition}\cite[Section 6.1]{Luna} Let $K$ be a spherical subgroup of $G$.
 The automorphism group $N_G(K)/K$ naturally acts on $\Delta$.
 The \emph{spherical closure} $\overline{K}$ of $K$ is the kernel of the action of $N_{G}(K)$ on $\Delta$.
 We say that a subgroup $L$ is \emph{spherically closed} if $\overline{L}=L$. \end{definition}